New Members Application Procedure

 Training & Commitment of the KSAR team

 The single biggest reason people leave any volunteer organization is because they cannot keep up the commitment required so it is vital you understand there is a significant commitment of time and effort when you join KSAR.
-After your recruit training is over, there is a regular training three times a month (includes a weekend day), one business meeting a month, special events, social activities, specialty teams, work groups, etc. The logged hours range from 100 to over 500, with the average being 200.
+After your recruit training is over, there is regular training three times a month (includes a weekend day), one business meeting quarterly, special events, social activities, specialty teams, work groups, etc. The logged hours range from 100 to over 500, with the average being 200.
 And that’s just the logged hours – there’s untold effort to keep the organization running smoothly that isn’t logged.

 When the Ground Search and Rescue (GSAR) course is running, training is more intensive.
 It runs for 5 evenings and a full day Saturday for 1 week for three months.
 It ends with an overnight exercise that runs Saturday to Sunday.